Claim-free years

 8000 GB Zwolle

-Can I transfer the claim-free years from the first car to the second?
+Can I use claim-free years from my first car for my second car?

-No, you cannot use the claim-free years of the first car for the second car.
-You accrue claim-free years per car that is insured in your name.
-You can, however, benefit from the accrued no-claims discount for the first car.
-We calculate this for you and can amount to a maximum of 70%.
+No, you can’t use your first car’s claim-free years for your second car.
+You build up claim-free years separately, on each car that is insured in your name.
+But you can benefit from the no-claims bonus you’ve built up on your first car.
+We’ll calculate this for you.
+It can be as high as 70%.

 ABN AMRO Verzekeringen